environmental-bioinformatics-master/HW2_Pro_Sequence/README.md

 There are several tools that will estimate ANI for you including [fastani](https://github.com/ParBLiSS/FastANI).
 There is a nice [online GUI version of fastani here](https://gtdb.ecogenomic.org/tools/fastani?job-id=1).

 Using fastani on the command line or with the online GUI, calculate the ANI for our genomes.
-Save the output of the fastani analysis as `fastani-ani.csv` in `results`.
+Save the output of the fastani analysis as `fastani-ani.csv` in `results/`.

 If you use the command line report your code here: